ISISComputingGroup/ibex_developers_manual/Graylog.md

 ## Central Graylog server
 A Graylog instance is currently running on `madara`, one of the data streaming cluster machines.
 This has been set up using the instructions below with a slightly modified `docker-compose.yml` file.

-To access the web interface go to `madara.<cclrc prefix>:9000` (noting the full prefix - this is required for the web interface) and enter `admin` and the password for the machine.
+To access the web interface go to `madara.<cclrc suffix>:9000` (noting the full suffix- this is required for the web interface) and enter `admin` and the password for the machine.
 Currently we are using one input per source (genie python, ibex etc) but we could make a source per instrument in the future.

 ## Setting up Graylog locally using docker